-Municipalities with shrinking budgets that need new vehicles.
+This is good news for tax payers and municipalities with shrinking budgets in need of new vehicles.
 The old saying goes what's good for Chevy is good for America.
 Now that we all hold stock in the company it's hard to argue with that statement.

 The SUV will feature the latest automotive technology with a fully integrated electrical system making it easier for after market up-fitters to install light bars and police radios.

 The GM vortec 5.3 L V-8 engine is standard.
-This engine delivers around 330 hp and 350 foot pounds of torque, 25 more horsepower and 10 more foot-pounds of torque than the 2008 model.
+This engine delivers around 335 HP and 350 foot pounds of torque, 10 more horsepower and 10 more foot-pounds of torque than the 2015 model.

 New safety features include a standard dual stage driver and front passenger front mounted airbags with optional roof mounted head curtain side airbags that provide stout rollover protection.

 The same is available for all seating rows and front seat safety belt pretension that are linked to the vehicles discriminating sensing system to provide deployment in rear end crashes.

 Wider front and rear axles as well as new coil over shock style front suspension design compliment the new rack and pinion steering to provide better driver control and stability at higher speeds.
 This addresses the long-term problem of using a truck in high-speed pursuit situations.

 There is no question that General Motors will take the best features from the new Pursuit Trucks and integrate them into their vehicles that are offered to the general public in the years to come.
 We can thank our local law enforcement agencies for torture testing and shaking out the bugs of the new Chevrolet automotive technology.

 In the past few years police car chases have become a staple of local television news, and a voyeuristic thrill for millions of viewers.
 The question left unanswered is why?
 Why do motorists run when they know the police chase will likely end in an arrest or a crash?